What we can learn from the words on John Wesley’s tomb

 Motivational experts sometimes encourage us to write eulogies for ourselves.
 Looking at life from some imaginary time in the future can help us order our priorities and focus on the things most important to us.

-During the 2016 Wesley Pilgrimage in England, participants paused before the tomb of John Wesley located in a quiet spot behind Wesley’s Chapel, London.
+During the Wesley Pilgrimage in England, participants pause before the tomb of John Wesley located in a quiet spot behind Wesley’s Chapel, London.
 The epitaph of this founder of the early Methodist movement contains a lesson etched in stone as poignant today as it was in the days immediately following his death.

 A lesson in stone